 Please provide your zip code to see plans in your area.

 The legislation includes a long list of health-related provisions that began taking effect in 2010.
-Key provisions are intended to extend coverage to millions of uninsured Americans, to implement measures that will lower health care costs and improve system efficiency, and to eliminate industry practices that include rescission and denial of coverage due to pre-existing conditions.
+Key provisions extended coverage to millions of uninsured Americans, implemented measures to lower healthcare costs and improve system efficiency, and eliminated industry practices that include rescission and denial of coverage due to pre-existing conditions.

 The ACA:

-The law includes premium subsidies and cost-sharing subsidies designed to reduce the costs of coverage for Americans who qualify.
+The law includes premium subsidies and cost-sharing subsidies designed to reduce the costs of coverage and care for eligible applicants.

-Consumers can use Obamacare’s health insurance marketplaces (or exchanges) to easily compare the benefits and costs of ACA-compliant / qualified health plans.
+Consumers can use Obamacare’s health insurance Marketplaces (exchanges) to easily compare the benefits and costs of ACA-compliant / qualified health plans.
 Plans are categorized under metal level classifications based on actuarial value – and catastrophic plans are also available to eligible enrollees.

-Millions of American enroll in ACA-compliant health plans during an annual open enrollment period (OEP).
-However, many Americans can enroll outside of the OEP if they have a qualifying life event, which makes them eligible for a special enrollment period.
+Millions of people enroll in ACA-compliant health plans during an annual open enrollment period (OEP) that runs from November 1 through January 15 in most states (some states have different schedules).
+People can also enroll outside of the OEP if they have a qualifying life event that makes them eligible for a special enrollment period.

 Legislation signed today provides substantial premium tax credits and cost-sharing reductions to Americans receiving unemployment benefits.